 We account for our regulated operations in accordance with accounting guidance under the Regulated Operations Topic of the FASB ASC.
 Our rates are determined by the ICC.
-See Business - C. Regulation, for more information.
+See Business - C. Regulation for more information.

-Regulated entities are allowed to defer certain costs that would otherwise be charged to expense, if the regulated entity believes the recovery of these costs is probable.
+Regulated entities are allowed to defer certain costs that would otherwise be charged to expense if the regulated entity believes the recovery of those costs is probable.
 We record regulatory assets pursuant to specific orders or by a generic order issued by the ICC.
 Recovery of these deferred costs in future rates is subject to the review and approval by the ICC.
 We assume the risks and benefits of ultimate recovery of these items in future rates.
-If the recovery of these costs is not approved by the ICC, the costs are charged to income in the current period.
-In general, our regulatory assets are recovered over a period of one to three years.
+If the recovery of these deferred costs, including those referenced below, is not approved by the ICC, the costs are charged to income in the current period.
+In general, our regulatory assets are recovered over a period of between one to three years.
 The ICC can impose liabilities on a prospective basis for amounts previously collected from customers and for amounts that are expected to be refunded to customers.
 We record these items as regulatory liabilities.
-As of December 31, 2015, our regulatory assets totaled \$81.3 million and our regulatory liabilities totaled \$18.1 million.
+As of December 31, 2016, our regulatory assets were \$69.4 million, and our regulatory liabilities were \$20.2 million.